MixPayProtocol/legacy2.developers.mixpay.me/content/guides/integration/using-js-plugin.md

 You can use our open-source [JavaScript plugin](https://github.com/MixPayHQ/mixpayjs) to support crypto payment on your web page.

-With this method, your customer will be able to complete the payment without leaving your website
+This method lets your customer complete the payment without leaving your website.

 ## Online Demo